Abasz/ESPRowingMonitor/docs/faq.md

 ## 11) Which ESP32 boards are supported?

-**Short answer:** Any ESP32 development board can work but specific board profiles exist for FireBeetle 2, Lolin S3 Mini, DevKit v1, and Waveshare ESP32-S3 Zero.
+**Short answer:** Any ESP32 development board can work but specific board profiles exist for FireBeetle 2, FireBeetle 2 S3, Lolin S3 Mini, DevKit v1, Waveshare ESP32-S3 Zero, and ESP32-S3 Super Mini.
 Dual-core ESP32 modules are recommended for better performance.

 What / Why / How